highpreef/Snake-Game/README.md

 # Snake-Game
-A fully functional copy of the popular 'Snake Game' in Verilog.
-As part of the Digital Systems Design 3 Laboratory.
+A fully functional copy of the popular 'Snake Game' in Verilog as part of the Digital Systems Design 3 Laboratory.